Trump administration farmer bailouts

-Trump administration farmer bailouts are a series of United States bailout programs introduced during the presidency of Donald Trump as a consequence of his "America First" economic policy to help US farmers suffering due to the US-China trade war and trade disputes with European Union, Japan, Canada, Mexico, and others.
+Trump administration farmer bailouts are a series of United States bailout programs introduced during Donald Trump's first presidency as part of his "America First" economic policy to help US farmers suffering due to the China–US trade war and trade disputes with European Union, Japan, Canada, Mexico, and others.
 China and respectively European reconcilable tariffs imposed on peanut butter, soybeans, orange juice, and other agriculture products had hit hard, especially swing states, such as Iowa, Ohio, and Wisconsin.